Last Updated on by

 - Pricey – You’re going to pay $40 for a 30-day supply with this supplement.
 Compare that to the cost of a bottle of pills (with 120 capsules for $10-$20), and you’re looking at a much pricier supplement than you might expect.
 If you’re looking for a budget buy, Joint Juice isn’t for you.

 - Not always effective – More than a few users reported noticing no change in their joint health, pain, or mobility.
-Thus is ever the way with supplements: they work for some and do nothing for others.
+Thus is ever the way with joint health supplements: they work for some and do nothing for others.

 - Takes longer to work – The supplement claims that you won’t begin to see results from the supplement for at least a week or two, possibly longer.
 The real results only kick in once you hit the 3-6 month mark.
 Joint Juice won’t prevent joint pain and stiffness NOW—it’s intended to be a long-term solution rather than a quick fix.